Key takeaways

 Validate change-order rules

 Require written approval for supplemental work.
 Verbal changes are where budget control usually fails.
+Ask each bidder to explain their change-order process before you sign.

 - 5